devbret/online-opsec/README.md

 * **[UserSearch.org](https://usersearch.org/index.php)** - "*Find anyone online[.]*"

 ### Social Media And Trend Monitoring
 The use of these tools, as well as the search engine listed above, is the conducting of open-source intelligence (OSINT) gathering.
-OSINT is (referring now to [Wikipedia](https://en.wikipedia.org/wiki/Open-source_intelligence)) a, "*...methodology for collecting, analyzing and making decisions about data accessible in publicly available sources to be used in an intelligence context.*" Which can be applicable to a personal context as well.
+OSINT is (referring now to [Wikipedia](https://en.wikipedia.org/wiki/Open-source_intelligence)) a, "*...methodology for collecting, analyzing and making decisions about data accessible in publicly available sources to be used in an intelligence context.*" Which can be applicable to a personal context as well, simply by intending for it to.

-Below you will find various tools, organized by platform/type.
+Below you will find various Social Media and trend monitoring tools, organized by platform/type.

 #### Facebook
 * **[Lookup-ID.com](https://lookup-id.com/)** - "*...helps you to find the Facebook ID for your profile or a Group.*"